succinctlabs/network/contracts/DESIGN.md

 First triggered by the Auctioneer/VApp calling [SuccinctStaking.requestSlash()](./src/SuccinctStaking.sol#L291).
 Then, the [SuccinctStaking.owner()](./src/SuccinctStaking.sol#L54) can process the requested slash either by cancelling it via [SuccinctStaking.cancelSlash()](./src/SuccinctStaking.sol#L315) or, if [SuccinctStaking.slashPeriod()](./src/SuccinctStaking.sol#L99) seconds have passed, it can be finished via [SuccinctStaking.finishSlash()](./src/SuccinctStaking.sol#L334).

-If the latter, burns the $PROVER-N vault's corresponding $iPROVE and corresponding $PROVE.
+If the latter, burns the selected prover vault's corresponding $iPROVE and $PROVE.

 After finishing this operation, the prover's stakers will have a decreased amount of staked $PROVE.